volarjs/vscode-typescript-web/README.md

 - Svelte: https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode
 - MDX: https://marketplace.visualstudio.com/items?itemName=unifiedjs.vscode-mdx

+## Disable Built-in TypeScript Extension

+This extension and the Built-in TypeScript Extension sometimes show duplicate results, which is not a big problem, but you still can disable the Built-in TypeScript Extension yourself if you want, please refer to https://vuejs.org/guide/typescript/overview.html#volar-takeover-mode.

 ## Check internally generated virtual code for .vue, svelte, .html, .mdx.

 As with the official Vue extension, you can use this extension to view virtual code in a Web IDE, simply by running the TypeScript Web (Debug): Show Virtual Files command.